persts/DotDotGoose/doc/source/main.rst

 * While panning or zooming you can press the 'd' key to toggle the points on and off.
 * You can change the size of the points being displayed by adjusting the "Point Radius" value.
 To change this value, use the up and down arrows on the input field.
-* You can change the default "active" class color from yellow to a color of your choice by click on the box next to the "Point Radius" input field.
+* You can change the default "active" class color from yellow to a color of your choice by clicking on the box next to the "Point Radius" input field.
 * A grid is overlaid on the image to help focus your attention while counting.
 You can change the size of the grid and color of the grid.
 * While panning or zooming you can press the 'g' key to toggle the grid on and off.
 * While you can use a track pad with DotDotGoose, it is highly recommended that you use a two button mouse with a scroll wheel.